newcleo-dev-team/lbh15/docs/source/learn_more.rst

   - ``delta_t`` is the integration time step;
   - ``Qin`` is a dictionary containing for each time instant (key) the corresponding heat load value; values coincide with the Heaviside function values stored in ``Qin_signal``;
   - ``T_sol`` is the array where the lead temperature time history will be stored;
-  - ``Ox_stp`` is the array where the Oxygen concentration setpoint values will be stored that will be followed by the PID controller;
+  - ``Ox_stp`` is the array where the oxygen concentration setpoint values will be stored that will be followed by the PID controller;
-  - ``Ox_sol`` is the array where the Oxygen concentration values will be stored that will be suggested by the PID controller;
+  - ``Ox_sol`` is the array where the oxygen concentration values will be stored that will be suggested by the PID controller;

 - Solutions initialization and ``lead`` object instantiation: